raiden-network/spec/messaging.rst

 These preconditions must be validated when a ``WithdrawRequest`` is received

-(might be out of date - to be updated)
+..
+TODO (might be out of date - to be updated)

 - The channel for which the withdraw is requested must be open.
 - The ``total_withdraw`` value must only ever increase.
 - The participant's channel unlocked balance must be larger or equal to ``withdraw_amount``, which is calculated using ``new_total_withdraw - previous_total_withdraw``.